 Before the war, James Edwards was known to his family and friends as Jimmy.
 During wartime he acquired the nickname “Stocky,” meaning tough or plucky.
 It’s no wonder the name stuck to him.

 I have a connection with Stocky.
 The Edwards kids and the Light kids (my mother’s family) grew up in the town of Battleford, Saskatchewan.
 My uncle Alan Light played hockey with Stocky Edwards – both boys enlisted in the RCAF, but my uncle died in a training accident in 1942.
-(Read his story by clicking: Alan Light.)
+(Read his story here: Alan Light.)

 While visiting Vancouver Island, my mother and I spent several hours with Stocky and his wife Toni at their lovely ocean-view home in Comox.
 There isn’t much new to say about Stocky’s wartime career, which has been written about many times.
 In fact, he was more interested in talking about the old days in Battleford.
 “I still get homesick for Saskatchewan sometimes,” he confessed.